Quasi-periodicity and multi-scale resonators for the reduction of seismic vibrations in fluid-solid systems: Waves in a large cluster of fluid-filled containers

-A set of many tanks can be studied as a periodic system, consisting of an infinite array of repetitive cells.
-The analysis of this system can be simplified by studying a single cell with Floquet-Bloch boundary conditions.
+A set of many tanks can be modelled as a periodic system, consisting of an infinite array of repetitive cells.
+The analysis of this system can be simplified by studying a single cell with Floquet-Bloch boundary conditions at the boundaries.
 In this way, we can determine the dispersive properties of the system, in particular the frequency ranges where waves propagate without attenuation (\emph{pass-bands}) and where they decay exponentially in space (\emph{stop-bands}).

-The interaction between the fluid and the solid is modelled by using the equations derived from the linear water wave theory (see Section~\ref{2DFrequency1}), which gives the most accurate results and which can be handled numerically in the two-dimensional setting.